Stillbirth Compensation Claims

 We handle stillbirth compensation claims on a no win, no fee basis, meaning that legal fees will only be paid when your claim is successful.
 Also known as a conditional fee agreement, a no win, no fee arrangement ensures that stillbirth negligence claims can be made at no financial risk to the bereaved family.

-It is important to note that no amount of money can truly compensate for the loss of a child.
+We understand that no amount of money can truly compensate for the loss of a child.
 However, compensation claims are intended to provide financial support for the emotional distress, psychological trauma, and any medical expenses incurred due to negligence.

 Factors that can influence the amount of compensation include: